 PS: I’ve found having the idea of opponents (whether styles, tics, or subject matter) to be immensely useful in crystallizing what I do want to do, rather than what I don’t.
 Do you have poetic nemeses?
 Have you written poems specifically against or in reaction to other poems?

 JS: I don’t know if I’ve written in reaction to specific poems, but I do tend to really dislike poems that don’t have a living, breathing soul behind them.
 I can tell almost immediately if this is the case and then I stop reading the poem.
 Poetry is too valuable to waste on word games.
 Some experimental poetry is cold and humanless and makes me feel really sad, while other experimental poems simply glow with humanity even if they aren’t at all linear.
 Of course, there are also sonnets and poems that use other traditional forms that can also go either way.
 I tend to not be a fan of poems written in traditional forms, but then there are some sonnet sequences that really blow me away.
 The reason they blow me away is because of the viscera on the page, however, not because of a clever line break.
-The worst thing I could say about a poem is that it’s clever.subscribe to Ploughshares?
+The worst thing I could say about a poem is that it’s clever.Might we be so bold as to suggest that you subscribe to Ploughshares?